 - Haden Young v Laing O’Rourke: the M&E subcontractor started work but never signed a contract as issues relating to collateral warranties and its limit on liability were not agreed.
 The court said no contract at all.

 - RTS v Molkerei: the engineering contractor started work but never signed a contract as it could not agree limits on liability.
 The court decided the contract was based on MF/1 and the requirement for signature had been waived.

 - Arcadis v Hyder: the consultant to a specialist subcontractor started work but never signed one of the three sets of terms sent as it could not agree a limit on its liability.
-The court said a contract with unlimited liability but the Court of Appeal disagreed and held it was limited (but to a cap, to the reasonable costs of repair and renewal – a real brainteaser!)
+The court originally said a contract with unlimited liability but the Court of Appeal disagreed and held it was limited (but to a cap, to the reasonable costs of repair and renewal – a real brainteaser!)

 - Wells v Devani: the trigger event for payment was not agreed before the services were provided.
 The court said there was no contract.

 Your contract strategy should be decided before you start negotiating.
 In all your correspondece you should set out the terms that are essential for your company and which must be agreed before you start work.
 Once you start, anything can happen!

 What is essential depends on the parties, the project, the type of contract and so on.
 That’s why you can’t use the same essential terms for every contract.

 Cases (in order): Hart Investments Ltd v Fidler EWHC 2857 (TCC); Trollope & Colls Ltd v Atomic Power 1 WLR 333; Pagnan SPA v Feed Products Ltd 2 Lloyd’s Rep 601, Lloyd LJ at p619.
-Examples: Haden Young Limited v Laing O’Rourke Midlands Limited EWHC 1016 (TCC); RTS Flexible Systems Ltd v Molkerei Alois Müller GmbH & Co KG UKSC 38; Arcadis Consulting (UK) Ltd v AMEC (BSC) Ltd EWHC 2509 (TCC); Wells v Devani EWCA Civ 1106
+Examples: Haden Young Limited v Laing O’Rourke Midlands Limited EWHC 1016 (TCC); RTS Flexible Systems Ltd v Molkerei Alois Müller GmbH & Co KG UKSC 38; Arcadis Consulting (UK) Ltd v AMEC (BCS) Ltd EWCA Civ 2222; Wells v Devani EWCA Civ 1106